 With 2019 swinging by, V has progressed to Kindergarten 2 and will be in Primary 1 next year.
 That also means that it’s our turn to partake in the Primary 1 school registration!

 In Singapore, most children who turn seven years old would start formal and compulsory education at a primary school.
 The institution is where they will spend six years at, take their Primary School Leaving Examination (PSLE) and graduate thereafter.

-So, some time in July or August this year, we would have to enroll her into a school of our choice!
+Some time in July or August this year, we would have to enrol her into a school of our choice!
 GOSH!
 The days are long, but the years are short, indeed :(

-These days, when friends or family learn that V will be entering Primary One very soon, our topic of discussion takes new heights and swerves towards school choices and primary school life concerns.
+These days, when friends or family learn that V will be entering P1, our topic of discussion takes new heights.
+Following that, it swerves towards school choices and primary school life concerns.
 HA!
 It’s a conversation starter, for sure! :P

-Somehow, choosing a primary school these days seems more nerve-racking than deciding whom to marry!
+Somehow, choosing a school these days seems more nerve-racking than deciding whom to marry!
 LOL.

-Truth be told, it’s not just about her next six years of education, but also about setting the right foundation and offering exposure to nurture, as well as the practical part of things such as logistics. #adulting
+Truth be told, it’s not just about her next six years of education.
+It’s also about setting the right foundation and offering exposure to nurture, in addition to practical matters like logistics. #adulting

-So now, the mind-boggling question is: how should parents go about choosing the right primary school for their children in Singapore?
+So now, the mind-boggling question is!
+How should parents go about choosing the right primary school in Singapore for their children?

 Common factors in deciding on which primary school to sign up for include: distance from home, whether it’s an alma mater of either parent, how “good” the school is perceived to be, past PSLE records, affiliation to a secondary school… to name a few.